JanuszPelc/ChiVariate/README.md

 #### Pareto

-> A skewed distribution that models the "80/20" rule, where a small number of events account for a large effect.
+> A skewed distribution that models the "80/20" rule, where a small number of events accounts for a large effect.
 The quintessential choice for "winner-take-all" phenomena like wealth distribution, city populations, or item popularity.
 >
 >  *Complexity: `O(1)`.
 Tier 1.*